input-output-hk/marlowe-starter-kit/ReadMe.md

 Otherwise, [demeter.run](docs/demeter-run.md) provides a free, limited-use hosted environment to run this starter kit entirely in the browser.
 This is *highly* recommended for newer users.

 Each lesson contains a notebook with helper scripts to verify a working installation of required dependencies.
-The lessons gradually introduces new concenpts about using Marlowe using smart contracts.
+The lessons gradually introduce new concepts about using Marlowe using smart contracts.

 > While these examples are shown using testnet, please review how to [use Marlowe safely](docs/using-marlowe-safely.md) if running on mainnet.